dotmanila/pyxbackup/README.md

     mysql_user = msandbox
     mysql_pass = msandbox
     mysql_port = 56190
-    mysql_socket = /tmp/mysql.sock
+    mysql_sock = /tmp/mysql.sock

     # Instructs the script to run prepare on a copy of the backup
     # with redo-only.
-The scrip will maintain a copy of every
+The script will maintain a copy of every
     # backup inside work_dir and keep applying with redo-only
     # until the next full backup is executed
     apply_log = 1

     # Whether to compress backups
     compress = 1
     # What compression tool, supports gzip and qpress
     compress_with = gzip

-    # Send abckup failure notifications to
+    # Send abckup failure notifications to these addresses, separated by comma
     notify_by_email = myemail@example.com
+    # Send backup completion notifications to these adresses,
+    # separated by comma
+    notify_on_success = myemail@example.com

     # Where to stor raw (compressed) backups on the local directory
     # If --remote-push-only is specified, this is still needed but
     # they will not contain the actual backups, only meta information